daust/JasperReportsIntegration/README.md

 Some fonts are bundled with jasperreports itself into a jar and make them work irrespective of underlying platform.
 Those are the DejaVuSans fonts.
 They are always available on all platforms because they are included in the file ``jasperreports-fonts-<version>.jar``.

 More information can be found here:
+* https://community.jaspersoft.com/wiki/custom-font-font-extension (this is the easiest one), then add it to the classpath
 * https://stackoverflow.com/questions/27184408/what-is-the-jasperrepots-fonts-jar-for-and-how-to-use-it
 * http://jasperreports.sourceforge.net/sample.reference/fonts/index.html#fontextensions